russellballestrini/russell.ballestrini.net/content/2017-10-24-webwords-is-a-minimal-viable-web-app-with-docker-in-as-many-languages-as-possible.rst

 **The companion** `webwords git repo <https://github.com/russellballestrini/webwords>`_ **lives here.**

 This project shows how to code the same minimal web app called ``webwords`` in as many different programming languages as possible.
-It also provides a guides for building and running ``webwords`` as a docker image.
+It also provides guides for building and running ``webwords`` as a docker images.

 .. contents::